ericaemorabito/README-Generator/README.md

 - Respond to the prompts in the terminal.
 - View the new README.md file.

-Also, view the steps in this video tutorial:
-Follow the steps in this video tutorial:[[Video tutorial for README Generator](https://drive.google.com/file/d/1EAHFGDonCYiVw6ia2Fu_1UYS_RoCasXe/view)
+Also, view the steps in action in this video tutorial:[Video tutorial for README Generator](https://drive.google.com/file/d/1EAHFGDonCYiVw6ia2Fu_1UYS_RoCasXe/view)

 ## Usage